Censorship in Islamic societies: Calls for global censorship

 A page from a 15th-century illustrated copy of a book by Al-Bīrūnī, depicting Muhammad at the Farewell Pilgrimage.
 This image was the subject of a 2008 petition to have it removed from Wikipedia.

 The (OIC), the world's second largest intergovernmental organization, comprising fifty-seven Islamic states, has actively lobbied for a global ban on what it perceives as anti-Islamic blasphemy, especially after the publication of Innocence of Muslims — a "low-quality film" depicting Muhammad as a madman, philanderer, and pedophile, — triggered protests and demonstrations in over a dozen Islamic countries; but these OIC actions constitute a major step to criminalize speech critical of religion.

 Ekmeleddin İhsanoğlu, a Turkish citizen and the Secretary General of OIC, also called for a ban on insults against the Islamic prophet.
 He said, "If the Western world fails to understand the sensitivity of the Muslim world, then we are in trouble".
 He asserted provocative insults are "a threat to international peace and security and the sanctity of life".

 However, the opposition from Western nations barred the resolution from being accepted.
 Ihsanoglu said, "We could not convince the European countries to vote with us, the United States doesn't vote with us."
 Western countries see the publication of such images and materials as a matter of free speech, whereas the OIC sees these, according to Ihsanoglu, as an abuse of this freedom that Western countries should sanction through their own blasphemy or hate crime laws.

 In Asia

 Afghanistan

 The Taliban, which ruled Afghanistan after the mid-1990s, had the most strict, deeply enforced Islamic censorship of any other government in the Muslim World.
-They enforced and imposed a blanket ban on all films and videos.
+They enforced and imposed a blanket ban on all films and videos depicting living beings.
 The Taliban fully fell in 2002 and Afghan President Hamid Karzai's administration began, with expectations of a move towards more secular policies.

 However, Karzai has worked with members of the Islamic Council of Scholars to censor television programs regarded as sinful, particularly those created by the Indian entertainment industry (many Afghan Islamists often euphemistically refer to Hindus in said industry as "worshipers of graven idols").
 One of Afghanistan's most popular television soap operas, Kyunki Saas Bhi Kabhi Bahu Thi, has faced threats of a total banning from the country unless the shows were heavily modified.